sauerbraten/p1xbraten/README.md

 # p1xbraten

 This repository contains the source for my client mod, as well as the patches applied to the vanilla source to get there.

-To build, just run `make client` inside the src/ directory.
+## Installation

+The latest builds are always at https://github.com/sauerbraten/p1xbraten/releases/latest.

+### Windows

+Put sauerbraten.exe into bin64/ of your Sauerbraten installation.

+### macOS

+Put sauerbraten_universal into sauerbraten.app/Contents/MacOS/, then `chmod +x sauerbraten.app/Contents/MacOS/sauerbraten_universal`.

+### Linux

+Put linux_64_client into bin_unix/, then `chmod +x bin_unix/linux_64_client`.

+## Building your own binary

+On Linux and macOS, just run `make && make install` **inside the src/ directory** (given you installed the usual Sauerbraten dependencies).
+On Linux, the [./start.sh](./start.sh) script will launch the new binary using the Sauerbraten files in $SAUER_DIR and `~/.p1xbraten` as user data directory.

+On Windows, open src/vcpp/sauerbraten.vcxproj with Visual Studio and build in there.

+### Fresh build

-To build my client using fresh vanilla sources, set the path to your Sauerbraten directory (currently, an SVN checkout is required), then use `make` and `make install`:
+On Linux and macOS, you can easily build my client using fresh vanilla sources.
+Set $SAUER_DIR to the path of your Sauerbraten directory (currently, an SVN checkout is required), then use `make` and `make install` in the repository root:

 ```
 export SAUER_DIR=~/sauerbraten-code